945 Madison Avenue: Site

 The museum building occupies the southeast corner of the intersection of Madison Avenue and 75th Street.
 The property is considered to be within the Lenox Hill neighborhood within the Upper East Side, one block east of Central Park, in Manhattan, New York City.
 The original building's site measures around 104 by 125 ft, occupying almost 13000 sqft.

 The site was formerly occupied by six 1880s rowhouses like those that surround it; they had been demolished before the museum purchased the property.
 The site was an elegant residential area before World War II; after the war, the area took on new luxury apartments and art dealers, becoming the "gallery center of New York".
 It became an upscale commercial area by the mid-2010s, surrounded by retail shops for global fashion brands, luxury condominiums, and a large Apple Store.
-The 21st century site changes are partially attributed to development spurred by the Met Breuer's opening in 2016.
+The 21st-century site changes were partially attributed to development spurred by the Met Breuer's opening at the building in 2016.